RileyManda/air-quality/README.md

 # 📖 Air-quality <a name="about-project"></a>

-Air-quality is a full stack app that displays numeric air-quality data from various weather stations in Japan.The applications gets data from the api using axios and updates its states using redux-toolkit.Ths application was developed with quality and responsiveness in mind using react test library for TDD and react-boostrap for the ui.
+Air-quality is a full stack app that displays numeric air-quality data from various weather stations.The applications gets data from the api using axios and updates its states using redux-toolkit.Ths application was developed with quality and responsiveness in mind using react test library for TDD and react-boostrap for the ui.

 ## 🛠 Built With <a name="built-with"></a>